Category: Economic statistics

 18. Statistical processing Top

 18.1.
-Source data:For surveys conducted within the framework of consumer goods and services, data sources are: retail stores (mini-markets, supermarkets, kiosks, and specialty stores), entrepreneurs, public enterprises, internet, CPI, etc. Prices are collected in the capital and its surroundings.
-Prices are collected over a period of three years, within six separate surveys, two surveys per year.
+Source data:Prices are collected in the capital and its surrounding areas.
+Data collection takes places over a period of three years, across six separate surveys, with two surveys conducted per year.
+For surveys conducted within the framework of consumer goods and services, the data sources include retail stores (mini-markets, supermarkets, kiosks, and specialty stores), entrepreneurs, public enterprises, the internet, CPI, and others.
+Services produced by the general government are considered non-market services and, as such, do not have economically significant market prices.
+Since market prices are unavailable, the standard practice is to value non-market services in national accounts at cost, or based on input prices.
+This convention is also applied in the calculation of PPPs for collective services provided by the government.
+Countries report employee compensation, including social contributions, for a sample of occupations within these collective services.
+These compensation figures are then used in the PPP calculations as price estimates for government-provided collective services.
 Housing receives special treatment.
 In most of the countries, a survey of actual rentals is carried out annually.
 Depending on the data we have, there are two approaches used to compare rents and expenditures for this purpose: price approach and quantitative approach.
-For investment goods and services two surveys are carried out.
-One survey for machinery and equipment (conducted once in two years) and one for construction (conducted annually).
+For education services, an approach based on direct estimation of volumes (number of students relative to total population) with quality adjustment based on the PISA survey is used.
+For investment goods and services, two surveys are conducted: one for machinery and equipment, carried out once every two years, and one for construction, carried out annually.
 Prices for equipment goods are obtained from producers, importers, distributors or actual purchasers.
-Prices for construction are collected using a set of standard construction projects covering different types of buildings and civil engineering works.
+Prices for construction are collected using a set of standard construction projects, covering different types of buildings and civil engineering works.

 18.2.
 Frequency of data